Tuesday, November 5 - Korean Connections to Buddhist Macroculture: Localizing Buddhism on the Korean Penninsula

-All lectures in the Harrison Auditorium at 4 p.m. each afternoon with a catered reception following each lecture.
+All lectures will be held at 4 p.m. each afternoon in Nau 101 with a catered reception following each lecture.

 ALL LECTURES FREE AND OPEN TO THE PUBLIC

 The Page-Barbour Lectures were founded in 1907 by Mrs. Thomas Nelson Page.
 The lectures, which may be in any field in the arts and sciences, are to present "some fresh aspect or aspects of the department of thought" in which the lecturer is a specialist, and are to possess such unity as to be published in book form by the University.